amitgaru2/cvf-python-gnn/README.md

 1. `simulations/`

     All simulations logic and code.
 Simulations are performed `N` (thousands) times to generate a statistics of rank effect based on the number of steps taken by the random initial state to reach an state where no possible transition or fault (cvf) exist.
 Faults are introduced every `Fault Interval` steps i.e. if `Fault Interval = 5` then first `4` state transitions are Program Transitions and the `5th` step is a fault from cvf at targetted edges.
+All the possible configuration for running simulation are:

+   1.1 `N` : Number of simulation rounds to perform, usually ranges on thousands.
+   1.1 `Fault interval` : The interval of fault to occur during the correct state transitions.
+   1.1 `Faulty edges`: The edges in the graph, where the fault could occur randomly.
+   1.1 `Limit steps`: Limit the steps of a simulation round to end the computation incase of loop that might occur in the program.
+   1.1 `History size (H)`: The queue size of history of values that each node holds.
+It holds a latest values and `H-1` stale values.
+Every node has their own history.

 1. `utils/`